emacsway/ascetic-ddd-python/docs/adr/0008-aggregate-encapsulation.rst

 .. literalinclude:: _media/0008-aggregate-encapsulation/exporter_2.go
    :language: go

-A disadvantage of this solution that I have identified is that the client has no ability to control the structure of the exported object, unlike the interface-based approach.
+A disadvantage of this solution that I have noticed is that the client has no ability to define the structure of the exported object, unlike the interface-based approach.

 This makes it difficult to create generic classes, such as a `generic composite primary key <https://martinfowler.com/eaaCatalog/identityField.html>`__.
 As a result, intermediate structures proliferate that then need to be converted to the required form.

 Along with the data, the data hierarchy is also exported, i.e., the Aggregate's internal structure.
 This means that traversing the structure is no longer the Aggregate's responsibility in a single place, but rather the responsibility of exported data consumers in multiple places, increasing the cost of program changes.

 Backward compatibility becomes more difficult, since the state is singular while behavior is multiple, meaning it is versionable.

 Knowledge of the return type pushes toward using generics where it could be avoided.

 The returned structure and its typing constitute excessive knowledge that can hinder generalization (abstraction) of this method's client, for example, preventing the extraction of an abstract Repository pattern class.

 Instead of a structure, an array/slice of `driver.Value <https://pkg.go.dev/database/sql/driver#Value>`__ typed objects would be much more convenient.

-This is yet another argument in favor of the first approach with separate setters for each Aggregate attribute.
+This is yet another argument in favor of the intereface-based approach with separate setters for each Aggregate attribute.

 State Import